heyjeay/Twonkapp/README.md

 ## 💡 Why "Twonk"?

-Jumping through all the hoops just to colaborate with streamers shouldn't be hard... so i made this to combat that.
+Jumping through all the hoops just to collaborate with streamers shouldn't be hard... so i made this to combat that.

+📨 Any questions? join my discord: https://discord.gg/ctRBtskn6T